adam-stegienko/DevOps-Lab/README.md

 ----------------------------------------------------

-11. Generate "settings.xml" file allowing to upload to "libs-release-local" and "libs-snapshot-local" repositories (all done using JFrog UI)
+11. Generate "settings.xml" file allowing to upload to "libs-release-local" and "libs-snapshot-local" repositories (all done using JFrog UI) -- PASSED
-12. Store "settings.xml" as settings file for the user called "maven" (using config file provider plugin in system settings)
+12. Store "settings.xml" as settings file for the user called "maven" (using config file provider plugin in system settings) -- PASSED
-13. Update your existing job from "mvn install" command to "mvn deploy" and make it accept the new maven settings file
+13. Update your existing job from "mvn install" command to "mvn deploy" and make it accept the new maven settings file -- PASSED
-14. Deploy artifact into "libs-snapshot" repository in JFrog (CHECKPOINT! --> if not working, debug)
+14. Deploy artifact into "libs-snapshot" repository in JFrog (CHECKPOINT! --> if not working, debug) -- PASSED

 -------------------------------------------------------

-15. Implement a new CI job (image-io-extensions CI) that is triggered by push to master branch --> performing "mvn deploy"
+15. Implement a new CI job (image-io-extensions CI) that is triggered by push to master branch --> performing "mvn deploy" -- CI Pipeline-Jenkinsfile!! -- TODO
-16. Implement a new CI job (thumbnailer CI) that is triggered by push to master branch --> performing "mvn install"
+16. Implement a new CI job (thumbnailer CI) that is triggered by push to master branch --> performing "mvn install" -- CI Pipeline-Jenkinsfile!! -- TODO
 17. Push any changed to master and see if this triggers a successful build and a successful deploy (CHECKPOINT! --> if not working, debug)

 -------------------------------------------------------